powsybl/powsybl-open-rao/docs/input-data/crac/cse.md

 ```

 As mentioned earlier, the status must be OPEN or CLOSE and default value is OPEN.
+The elementary action will be a switch action if the network element is a switch, otherwise the network element must be
+a connectable and the action will be a terminals connection action.

 #### bus bar change

 ```xml
 <CRACSeries>
     ...